ajbanjara/Wireshark/Development.md

   - [Filename Encoding](/Development/FilenameEncoding): the various Unicode and code page encodings of filenames in GLib

-  - [String Handling](/Development/StringHandling) How string handling should work in Wireshark (ie encoding support, how to deal with invalid strings, etc)

 ### Non-C dissectors

   - [Lua](/Lua): Extending Wireshark with the extensible extension language